Dedi Mulyadi: Political career

 He ran as running mate to Deddy Mizwar in the 2018 gubernatorial election for West Java, but the pair lost.
 His term as regent expired on 13 March 2018.

+Member of Parliament

 Mulyadi ran as a candidate to the People's Representative Council for the 2019 legislative election representing West Java's 7th electoral district under Golkar and secured a seat.
 Mulyadi also became the head of the West Java campaign team for Joko Widodo in the 2019 Indonesian presidential election.
 Mulyadi later called for Jakarta's reintegration with West Java following plans to move the capital away from Jakarta, citing historical associations and integrated transport networks.